Adventures at Garden Sweet Farms

-Garden Sweet Farm has a lot more to offer than just berries and other produce, that is why I had to make this blog post a two-part series.
+Garden Sweet Farm has a lot more to offer than just berries and other produce.
+That is why I had to make this blog post a two-part series.
 A big portion of their acreage is dedicated to rows and rows of flowers.
 When we arrived and saw all of the sunflowers and dahlias my heart was in a happy place.
 I had a sad encounter with the DIA sunflower fields this past August that left an empty place in my heart.
-We rushed out to the fields as soon as the buzz hit the internet but sadly when we arrived the fields were all chopped down and we didn’t know where else to go.
+We rushed out to the fields as soon as the buzz hit the internet.
+But sadly when we arrived the fields were all chopped down and we didn’t know where else to go.
 So we drove home completely defeated.
-But in the end it all worked out after visiting Garden Sweet Farm, I still got my sunflower pictures, and there will always be next year for more sunflowers.
+But in the end it all worked out after visiting Garden Sweet Farm.
+I still got my sunflower pictures, and there will always be next year for more sunflowers.

-My love for gardening has been growing more and more everytime I visit these flower gardens.
+My love for gardening has been growing more and more every time I visit these flower gardens.
 It is such an amazing experience to cut fresh flowers and make a garden bouquet full of unique beauties.
 Every time I visit a new garden I am always seeking to find another one to explore.
-There are so many here in Colorado, and depending on the time of year, there are all kinds of flower fields that can be found across the state.
+There are so many here in Colorado.
+And depending on the time of year, there are all kinds of flower fields that can be found across the state.
 There are many I missed this year but I cannot wait to visit them next year.

 It may seem a little crazy to travel around in search of flowers but that is just how passionate I am about gardening.
 Since I don’t have the yard space to grow anything right now.
 I have to vicariously live the life of a flower farmer for just a day to fill the void.
 But as I visit these places and learn more about gardening from my favorite local farmers.
 I am preparing myself with knowledge and inspiration that will one day enable me to grow my own successful garden.
 This dream is closer than I think.